ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Proportion of patients who received IV antibiotics**
+  - Intended Use: Retrospective cohort study comparing patients of a predefined age presenting to an ED who triggered a false-positive sepsis alert during 2 different n-month time periods: a silent alert period when alerts were generated but not visible to clinicians and an active alert period when alerts were visible.
+  - Rationale: we recommend including this method/metric.
+  - Reference: Baker, A. H. et al. Effect of a Sepsis Screening Algorithm on Care of Children with False-Positive Sepsis Alerts.
+The Journal of Pediatrics 231, 193-199.e1 (2021).
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+- **Admissions and LOS differences**
+  - Intended Use
+  - Rationale:
+  - Reference: Baker, A. H. et al. Effect of a Sepsis Screening Algorithm on Care of Children with False-Positive Sepsis Alerts.
+The Journal of Pediatrics 231, 193-199.e1 (2021).
+  - Monitoring Cadence (Time Interval, Frequency, etc.):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 Transparency, Intelligibility, and Accountability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~